From Silenceto Strength

 The Book

 UNSILENCED is the memoir no one was supposed to write.
-Born into a radical household where her entire existence had one purpose — to become a wife — Saira Mumtaz survived sexual abuse, an arranged marriage at seventeen, two controlling marriages, the disappearance of her mother at fourteen, and a community that told her she was ruining her children by daring to choose herself.
+Born into a high-control household where her entire existence had one purpose — to become a wife — Saira Mumtaz survived sexual abuse, an arranged marriage at seventeen, two controlling marriages, the disappearance of her mother at fourteen, and a community that told her she was ruining her children by daring to choose herself.

 She left at thirty-three.
 With three children.
 The youngest was two years old.
 She did it completely alone.
 Her father and her ex-husbands told her she would end up on the streets with nowhere to go and no one to help her.